savedra1/clipse/README.md

 Note that all the paths provided (the theme, `historyFile`, and `tempDir`) are all relative paths.
 They are relative to the location of the config file that holds them.
 Thus, a file `config.json` at location `$HOME/.config/clipse/config.json` will have all relative paths defined in it relative to its directory of `$HOME/.config/clipse`.

 Absolute paths starting with `/`, paths relative to the user home dir using `~`, or any environment variables like `$HOME` and `$XDG_CONFIG_HOME` are also valid paths that can be used in this file instead.

+There are three ways to display images: basic, kitty, sixel.
+The scaleX and scaleY are the scaling factors for the images.
+Depending on the situation, you need to find suitable numbers to ensure the images are displayed correctly and completely.
+You can make adjustments based on this: [https://github.com/savedra1/clipse/pull/138#issue-2530565414](https://github.com/savedra1/clipse/pull/138#issue-2530565414).

 ## All commands 💻